The Global Fund for Children UK Trust

 • If EOI aligns with GFC's priorities, they will follow up requesting a full proposal

-• Organizations do not submit proposals directly
+• Organisations do not submit proposals directly

 Important Note: GFC simplifies the application process by focusing on building meaningful relationships with potential partners rather than requiring formal proposals upfront.
 Due to the volume of submissions, not all applicants will receive a response.
 However, if your profile aligns with GFC's funding priorities, the team will reach out for further discussion.